 Please click the links below for the appropriate application for your business type:

-About 35 percent of the total cost of the LINKS Shuttle is funded by this assessment district.
-Regional transportation and air quality agencies provide the remainder of the funding.
+The BID funds approximately half of the total cost of the LINKS service.
+Regional transportation and air quality agencies and the City of San Leandro provide the remainder of the funding.

-Businesses located within a quarter mile of the LINKS route pay an annual BID assessment fee based on the number of employees.
+Businesses located within the LINKS service area (within one quarter mile of the LINKS route) pay an annual BID assessment fee based on the number of employees including owners.

 Most businesses are required to file a Fictitious Business Name Statement with the Alameda County Clerk's Office in Oakland.